 Delany and his wife, Jackie, have two children, Rylan and Lila May.

-Steve Hetzel is in his second season as an assistant coach, joining the Hornets in June 2014 after spending the 2013-14 season as head coach of the Canton Charge in the NBA D-League.
+Steve Hetzel is in his fourth season as an assistant coach, joining the Hornets in June 2014 after spending the 2013-14 season as head coach of the Canton Charge in the NBA D-League.

 Hetzel led the Charge to a 28-22 record, finishing second in the East division and posting the second-best record in the team’s history.